Jean-Baptiste-Lasselle/infra-kytes/README.md

 My work here (writing this on October, the 30th of October, 2018) is notfinished, and I will bring a neat boilerplate by Xmas Eve.

-That  first usable version will be released as [3.0.0-xmas]
+That  first usable version will be released as [3.0.0-xmas].
+I will consider authorizing branchning this repo by other architects/devops/developers, only after that 3.0.0-xmas release.

 Any preceding release is just for my pernal project management automation.